 Hawking, who has done groundbreaking work on black holes and the origins of the universe, suffers from the paralyzing disease amyotrophic lateral sclerosis, also known as Lou Gehrig’s disease, and communicates through a speech synthesizer using tiny movements in his face.
 WCW was contacted because Hawking’s physicians were worried about what the g-forces might do to him.

 They wanted Hawking to be able to lie on a mattress that would diffuse the forces during the flight.
-WCW’s mattresses, which start around $2,000, use a variety of air bladders filled with foam and a patented valve system.
+WCW’s mattresses, use a variety of air bladders filled with foam and a patented valve system.
 The bladders, or “cells,” constantly let air in or out to create an ideal amount of pressure for the person.
 The technology is especially useful for the bedridden, who are at risk of bedsores caused by pressure points on traditional mattresses.
 WCW’s mattresses have been used by the late actor Christopher Reeve and by Larry Flynt, publisher of Hustler magazine who uses a wheelchair.

 Wilkinson, a native of Bennington, Vt., is a mechanical engineer.
 He got the idea for an air-based mattress system in 1981 and soon launched HealthFlex Inc. and the product Pressure Guard.
 Albany Medical Center was one of the business’s first major customers.